Compare leading models, ranges and charging times. Start your journey towards emission-free logistics and reduce your operating costs sustainably.

 Range:

 Models: Renault Trucks offers a broad range of battery-powered trucks.
-While the Renault E-Tech C is designed for urban construction transport, the E-Tech T, E-Tech D, and E-Tech D WIDE are ideal for various transport activities.
+While the Renault E-Tech C is designed for urban construction transport, the E-Tech T, E-Tech D, and E-Tech D Wide are ideal for regional and urban freight operations.

 Range:

-Models: The MAN eTGX and MAN eTGS are the battery-electric truck models in MAN's product lineup.
+Models: The MAN eTGX and MAN eTGS are the heavy-duty models in MAN's battery-electric product range.
+For medium-duty distribution, MAN also offers the eTGL as a 12-tonne truck.

 Range:

-Environmental benefits: Electric trucks make a significant contribution to reducing CO₂ emissions, helping companies meet their climate change targets.
-In addition, their quiet engines reduce noise pollution in urban areas, which is particularly beneficial for nighttime operations and inner-city deliveries.
-This not only improves the quality of life for city dwellers, but also reduces the environmental impact of urban areas.
+Environmental benefits: Electric trucks make a significant contribution to reducing CO₂ emissions, helping companies meet their climate targets.
+In addition, their quiet engines reduce noise pollution in urban areas, which is particularly beneficial for night-time operations and inner-city deliveries.
+This not only improves the quality of life for city residents, but also reduces the environmental impact in urban areas.

-Technological advantages: In urban applications, light and medium-duty battery electric trucks already have a comparable total cost of ownership (TCO) to their diesel counterparts, as lower operating costs offset the higher purchase price.
-For heavy-duty trucks in long-haul applications, TCO parity is expected to be reached between 2025 and 2026, as the batteries required for long-haul applications still have higher initial costs (source: ICCT).
+Technological advantages: In urban applications, light and medium-duty battery electric trucks already achieve comparable total cost of ownership (TCO) to their diesel counterparts, as lower operating costs offset the higher purchase price.
+For heavy-duty trucks in long-haul applications, TCO parity with diesel vehicles is now within reach — as battery prices fall and charging infrastructure grows, the economics continue to improve (source: ICCT).
 Ongoing advances in battery technology and charging processes are leading to longer ranges and shorter charging times, further improving the efficiency and flexibility of electric truck operations.

-Advanced fleet management systems, such as those provided by IO-Dynamics, enable precise control and monitoring of electric truck fleets, maximizing energy efficiency and minimizing maintenance costs.
-These technological advances make the integration of electric trucks into transportation logistics even more attractive and economically viable.
+Advanced fleet management systems such as those provided by IO-Dynamics enable precise control and monitoring of electric truck fleets, maximising energy efficiency and minimising maintenance costs.
+These technological advances make the integration of electric trucks into transport logistics even more attractive and economically viable.

-Considering these factors will ensure a sustainable and efficient investment.
+Considering these factors will help ensure a sustainable and efficient investment.

-With our intelligent charging and energy management software, we can help you successfully navigate the transition to electric mobility!
-We can guide and support you on your journey to electric mobility, providing a management platform that enables you to meet current market demands while remaining competitive and environmentally friendly in the long term.
-Learn more about our intelligent charging solutions for transportation and logistics fleets.
+With our intelligent charging and energy management software, we support you in successfully navigating the transition to electric mobility.
+We guide and advise you on your journey and provide a management platform that helps you meet today's market requirements while remaining competitive and environmentally responsible in the long term.
+Learn more about our intelligent charging solutions for transport and logistics fleets.

 Questions about the product?